alinex/node-mailman/README.md

 This will run the manager one time, check the emails run all required commands, send the replies like configured and finish.

+If the service is running you may also request the online help by sending `subject: help me` to it's email address.

 ### Run as a service